-As of June 30, 2023 September 30, 2023, we had capital resources consisting of cash and cash equivalents and short-term investments of approximately \$192.9 million \$165.3 million.
-We expect our existing capital resources to fund our planned operating expenses into the second quarter of 2025.
+As of September 30, 2023 March 31, 2024, we had capital resources consisting of cash and cash equivalents and short-term investments of approximately \$165.3 million \$264.9 million.
+We expect our existing capital resources to fund our planned operating expenses into the second quarter of 2025. mid-2026.
 However, our operating plans may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned through public or private equity offerings or debt financings or other sources, such as strategic collaborations.
 Such financing may result in dilution to our stockholders, imposition of burdensome debt covenants and repayment obligations, or other restrictions that may affect our business.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.